hclbaur/sdt-core/docs/TUTORIAL.md

 ### Vars and Pars

 Earlier in this tutorial, the `param` statement was introduced.
 Parameters are global variables that are assigned a default value that can be overwritten by the "outside world", prior to execution of the transform.
-A parameter can be declared and assigned only once, and *only* on the transform level.
+A parameter can be declared and assigned only *once*, and only on the transform level.

-In other words, this is *not* allowed, because *P* is declared twice:
+In other words, this is *not* allowed, because *P* is reassigned:

 	transform {
 		param "P" { select "1" }
 		param "P" { select "2" }
 	}

-And neither is this, because *P* has no global scope:
+And neither is this, because *P* has no global scope (or may not be declared at all):

 <pre>
 transform {